deephdc/fasterrcnn_pytorch_api/README.md

 ## Dataset Preparation

-The dataset should be in coco format (.xml).
-Put your data in the data directory with the following structure:
+To train the FasterRCNN model, your dataset should be in coco format (.xml).
+Organize your data in the following structure:
 ```
 data
 	├── train_imgs